k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

  **Example**:

-- Delete customer 22 from UAT environment.
+- Delete Customer 22 from UAT environment.
 The LUI is UAT_22.

 ### Data Versioning Tasks